jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-U-Boot-Erase-NAND-Environment.md

     #define CONFIG_ENV_ADDR                 SMNAND_ENV_OFFSET

+(128 << 10) = 131072 = 0x20000

-The full view of the Overo NAND layout is seen here from the kernel source
+The full view of the Overo NAND layout is seen here from the Linux kernel source

     --- excerpt from arch/arm/mach-omap2/board-overo.c